rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example1/results.md

 See [](README) for more about these examples.

 The `setrun` files defined in this directory are all nearly identical, but allow a different number of refinement levels.
-The coarsest (3-level) run runs very quickly and shows how things are refined in most of the domain.
+The coarsest (3-level) case runs quickly and shows how things are refined in most of the domain.
 The other versions add refinement levels only near Copalis Beach, and so the full domain plots look nearly identical and are not shown in the videos below.

+See [](setrun_description) for detailed description of the `setrun1a.py` script, and [](output1a_annotated) for more discussion of the output.

 ## Run times